dotlang/language/README.md

 `loop(var t=getList(), x <- t)...`

 ## import
+- There must be a single space between `import` keyword and it's contents.
 You can import a source code file using below statement.
 Note that import, will add symbols (functions and types) inside that source code to the current symbol table:
 - You can only import one module in each import statement (No wildcard).